 06. Bonus tip!
 Making An Adventure-Ready Look For Your Jasper National Park Elopement

 When it comes to wedding day attire for an adventure elopement, comfort is key!
 That being said, we don’t think you should give up your personal style — or your dream wedding outfit.
 Some simple modifications could be all you really need the create an adventure-ready look.
 This might mean opting for a light-weight suit rather than a tuxedo.
 Or even a more casual ensemble, so you can move easier throughout the day.
-Or maybe choosing a wedding dress without a train or adding a bustle so you can tie it up as you walk and let it down for the vow exchange / portraits.
+Or maybe choosing a wedding dress without a train or adding a bustle!
+This will let you can tie it up as you walk and let it down for the vow exchange / portraits.